marcelraas/music-generator/README.md

 >
 > Isaac Newton

-I am making this music generator in addition to training data from a huge data set of recorded music for the following reasons:
+The benefits of using a music generator as training set over recorded music are:

 - We can control the complexity of our problem (how many instruments, what type of instruments, type of rhythms, polyphone vs. monophone, etc.).
+- We always know the ground truth.
-- Since we are generating the data, the data set is infinite.
+- Since we are generating the data, the data set is basically infinite.

 ## Contents